devchallenges-io/curriculum/4-frontend-libraries/1-react.js/9-react-hook-deep-dive.md

 React Hooks changed the way developers build React applications by making it easier to manage state and side effects in functional components.
 These powerful features have become essential tools in modern React development, enabling cleaner code organization and better component reusability.

+> **Pro Tip**: Think of React Hooks as special functions that let you "hook into" React's features, like state and effects, in a simple way.

 Among the many React Hooks available, several stand out for their ability to solve specific challenges in React applications:

 - **useReducer**: A state management powerhouse for complex state logic